Nallo/CarND-Vehicle-Detection/writeup.md

 The most relevant issue I faced in this project was figuring the correct windows size to let my classifier perform reasonably well.
 I ended up by playing around with values that go from 64x64 up to 128x128 but I figured that the best lower bound was 80x80.

 Another important hyperparameter to train was the windows overlap.
-High values of overlap (80%-90%) produce a lot of windows but, at the same time allow to better identify the car position.
+High values of overlap (80%-90%) produce a lot of windows and, at the same time allow to better identify the car position.
 On the contrary, low values of overlap (20%-30%) generate only a few windows making harder for the classifier to correcly identify the car position.

 One drawback of my classifier is the image saturation.
 In other words, really brigth images or really dark images will likely fail to be classified correctly.
 In order to avoid such a behaviour I think to normalize the histogram of an image before feed it into the classifier.